-- Secondary vaginismus is where vaginal penetration was possible in the past but is now no longer possible due to a variety of reasons which may lead to fear of pain with attempts at penetration.
+- Secondary vaginismus is where vaginal penetration was possible in the past but is now no longer possible due to a variety of reasons, which may lead to fear of pain with attempts at penetration.

 Some physical conditions to consider and discuss with a doctor or allied health practitioner include:

 - Infections in other parts of your body that require the frequent use of antibiotics can lead to undiagnosed recurrent vulvovaginal thrush.
-This can make the skin sore and lead to pain at attempts at penetration.
+This can make the skin sore and lead to pain during attempts at penetration.

-- Some sexually transmitted infections, for example, vulvar warts or herpes, may lead to secondary vaginismus in some women if there is an ongoing pain after the STI has been treated, but the pain is unmanaged.
+- Some sexually transmitted infections, for example, vulvar warts or herpes, may lead to secondary vaginismus in some women if there is ongoing pain after the STI has been treated, but the pain is unmanaged.

 - Vulvar pain.